Lyle and Erik Menendez: Appeals

 On October 3, 2024, Los Angeles district attorney George Gascón announced in a press conference that his office was actively reviewing the appeal.
 On October 24, Gascón announced he was asking the court for a resentencing of the case.
 If a judge accepted his recommendation, the brothers would be eligible for parole.
 Gascón stated, "I don't believe that manslaughter would have been the appropriate charge given the premeditation that was involved," and, "I do believe that the brothers were subjected to a tremendous amount of dysfunction in the home, and molestation."
 Gascón's recommendation considered the length of time the Menendez brothers had already served, and their behavior while in prison.

 A re-sentencing trial was initially scheduled to begin on December 11, 2024.
 However, during a court hearing on November 25, the trial would be pushed back to January 30 and 31, 2025.
 The resentencing hearing was postponed to March 20 due to the Los Angeles fires.
 On March 21, the hearing was once again pushed back to April 2025.
 On March 24, California Governor Gavin Newsom announced a June 13, 2025, deadline for the brothers' resentencing via his podcast This is Gavin Newsom.

 Newly elected district attorney Nathan Hochman reversed Gascón's recommendations for resentencing and filed an opposition to the habeas corpus petition.
 Hochman called the claims of self-defense "self-serving lies" and stated that the letter allegedly sent to Cano was not credible, because it had not been used in either defense.

 In May 2025, a judge resentenced the Menendez brothers to fifty years to life, making them eligible for parole because they were under twenty-six years old when they committed the murders.
 On August 21, 2025, Erik was denied parole by the California Board of Parole Hearings, citing ongoing rule violations and concerns about public safety.
 Lyle was also denied parole the following day, with the board referencing repeated cell phone infractions.
-Both brothers will be eligible for a second hearing in 2028.
+Both brothers were granted an early second parole suitability hearing for March 2027.